-JUDGMENT
+JUDGMENT OF KANYEIHAMBA, J.S.C

-KANYEIHAMBA, J. S.C: This is a second appeal against the Judgment of the Court of Appeal dismissing an appeal with costs from the judgment of the High Court dated February 22, 2000 entered against the appellant in favour of the respondent.
+This is a second appeal against the judgment of the Court of Appeal dismissing an appeal with costs from the judgment of the High Court dated 22/2/2000 entered against the appellant in favour of the respondent.

-The facts giving rise to this appeal may be summarised as follows: On November 11, 1987, the Uganda Government signed a loan agreement with the respondent in Madrid, Spain, The loan was for US\$ 1, 000,000.00 The appellant's representative, one George Nteeba, signed the agreement on behalf of the appellant as a guarantor.
-It was provided in the agreement, that the loan would be repaid in 7 installments on the following named dates, October 11, 1990, April 11, 1991, October 11, 1991, April 13, 1992, October 13,1992, April 13, 1993, and October 13, 199.
+The facts giving rise to this appeal may be summarised as follows:

+On 11/11/1987, the Uganda Government signed a loan agreement with the respondent in Madrid, Spain.
+The loan was for US\$1,000,000.
+The appellant's representative, one George Nteeba, signed the agreement on behalf of the appellant as a guarantor.
+It was provided in the agreement, that the loan would be repaid in 7 instalments on the following named dates.
+11/10/90, 11/4/91.
+11/10/91, 13/04/92.
+13/10/92, 13/04/93 and 13/10/93.
 The respondent was to release and remit the loan money to the Uganda Government within 180 days from the date of signing the loan agreement.
 However, the period was later extended.

-On May 21, 1991, the first installment was paid together with accrued interest which by then had accumulated to US \$552, 767.36.
-Following the first installment no further installments were subsequently paid despite the respondent's several demands for such payment.
+On 21/05/91, the first instalment was paid together with accrued interest which by then had accumulated to US \$52,767.36.
+Following the first instalment, no further instalments were subsequently paid despite the respondent's several demands for such payment.
 Ultimately, the respondent made a final demand for the repayment of the loan by the appellant in its capacity as guarantor.

 As time passed, it became increasingly clear that the appellant was either unwilling or unable to repay or acknowledge liability under the loan agreement.
-The respondent decided to sue the appellant under clause 18 of the agreement and for this purpose, filed a plaint in the High Court against both the appellant and the Government of Uganda, In Its defence, the appellant denied liability At the trial in the High Court, a preliminary objection was raised on behalf of the Government of Uganda that the suit was statute barred.
+The respondent decided to sue the appellant under clause 18 of the agreement and, for this purpose, filed a plaint in the High Court against both the appellant and the Government of Uganda.
+In its defence, the appellant denied liability.
+At the trial in the High Court, a preliminary objection was raised on behalf of the Government of Uganda that the suit was statute barred.
 The learned trial judge upheld the objection and dismissed the suit against the Government of Uganda.
 This left the appellant as the sole defendant.
-The appellant raised a number of defences, One of those defences was that the appellant's sole liability was limited to merely causing the borrower, that is the Government of Uganda, to pay the debt.
-Another defence was that the loan agreement had been frustrated by the borrower's policy of liberalising the coffee trade and of deciding to deal in foreign currency, The trial judge rejected the appellant's defence and entered judgment for the respondent, and made specific orders of the court to which I will address later in this judgment.
-The appellant appealed to the Court of Appeal which dismissed the appeal and ordered that the appellant pays s the loan and interest thereon which by now had accumulated to the sum of US \$ 1, 762, 347.51, plus interest at a rate of 18% per annum from the date of the judgment of the Court of Appeal to the date of payment.
-The Court also awarded to the respondent general damages in the sum of Shs 20,000,000 with interest thereon.
-The judgment of the Court of Appeal was delivered on October 20, 2000.
-It is against that judgment and orders that this appeal has been brought to this court.
+The appellant raised a number of defences.
+One of those defences was that the appellant's sole liability was limited to merely causing the borrower, that is the Government of Uganda, to pay the debt.
+Another defence was that the loan agreement had been frustrated by the borrower's policy of liberalising the coffee trade and of deciding to deal in foreign currency.
+The trial judge rejected the appellant's defences and entered judgment for the respondent and made specific orders of the court to which I will advert later in this judgment.
+The appellant appealed to the Court of Appeal which dismissed the appeal and ordered that the appellant pays the loan and interest thereon which by now had accumulated to the sum of US\$ 1.762.347.51, plus interest at a rate of 18% per annum from the date of the judgment of the Court of Appeal to the date of payment.
+The Court also awarded to the respondent general damages in the sum of Shs.20,000,000 with interest thereon.
+The judgment of the Court of Appeal was delivered on 20.10.2000.
+It is against that judgment and orders that this appeal has been brought to this Court.